 There’s an icepick precision to Darja’s disillusionment you have to admire.
 Everything for her has become transactional.
 She doesn’t believe in promises or romantic gestures.
 So why are you here and what is it you want – really?

 Karen Parrish delivers an absolutely committed, courageous performance as Darja – she basically never leaves the stage for 90 minutes.
-My one quibble is that, in the flashbacks that take us to 1992, we don’t see enough of the magnetic, flirtatious Darja, the woman who must have charmed these men.
+My one quibble is that, in the flashbacks that take us to 1992, we don’t see enough of the magnetic, flirtatious Darja, the young woman who must have charmed these men.
 Sure, she was always pragmatic, maybe she was always her own worst enemy in relationships.
 But Darja couldn’t have been always this cynical and combative – given the male characters’ responses to her.
-A sense of a younger, marginally more open Darja would also give us a deeper sense for what she’s lost: not just lovers or jobs or dreams, but a major part of herself.
+A sense of a happier, marginally more open Darja would also give us a deeper sense for what she’s lost: not just lovers or jobs or dreams but a major part of herself.

 UPDATE: Martyna Majok’s 2017 play, ‘Cost of Living,’ about disabled people and their caregivers, won the Pulitzer Prize for drama.